softworkz/emby-wiki/Client-Workflow.md

 * For each user, if PrimaryImageTag has a value, that indicates the user has an image.
 The image can then be downloaded using /Users/{Id}/Images/{Type}.
 See [images](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)

 * Once you've authenticated, you are free to offer "Remember login" settings so that this screen does not have to be presented in the future.
-Given that we're a simple personal media player, we do not use any kind of security tokens so there won't be any kind of session expiration.
+Given that we're a simple personal media player, we do not use any kind of security tokens so there won't be any session expiration.